-The Emory & Henry Summer Adventure Program will be a 12-day experience from Saturday, June 21 through Wednesday, July 2.
+The Emory & Henry Summer Adventure Program is a 12-day experience from Saturday, June 20th through Thursday, July 1st, 2015.
 During that time high school students will hike the Channels State Park, backpack and boulder in the Grayson Highlands State Park, navigate rivers on stand-up paddle boards, bike the Creeper Trail, raft the Noli Gorge, and hike to the summit of Mount Mitchell.
 In the evenings they will make camp in the back country or at area campsites.

 While undertaking these outdoor adventures, students will learn such skills as preparing a backpack, cooking outdoors, bouldering and navigating in the wild.
 Students also will maintain a journal and undertake other projects that encourage reflection on the experience.